 In FY22 the Board of Directors undertook a strategic visioning session to identify their priorities for the future of the agency, assisting the Board in successfully establishing an overall strategy for determining the type of public transit services appropriate for DCTA resident and the areas in which such services should be deployed.
-By establishing the types of service offerings, including fixed route bus, paratransit, on-demand multi-passenger, van pool and commuter rail, the Board determined that the City of Denton was best served by a combination of fixed route, on-demand, paratransit, van pool and commuter rail, whereas Highland Village and Lewisville were better served by on-demand, paratransit, van pool and commuter rail.
+By establishing the types of service offerings, including fixed route bus, paratransit, on-demand multi-passenger, vanpool and commuter rail, the Board determined that the City of Denton was best served by a combination of fixed route, on-demand, paratransit, vanpool and commuter rail, whereas Highland Village and Lewisville were better served by on-demand, paratransit, vanpool and commuter rail.
 Earlier experience with on-demand services has shown the mode has been very well received and has accounted for a significant uptick in ridership since the mode offering has been expanded to meet the demonstrated demand.

-In FY24 DCTA will continue to focus on multiple rail-centric items including anticipated funding from DART for the construction of the expanded, Joint Rail Operations Facility at the site of the current A-train Rail Operations and Maintenance Facility.
-The agency also anticipates additional planning and design work to continue exploration of projects to increase speed on the A-train and extend its reach to downtown Carrollton to meet the new DART Silver Line service in 2025.
-DCTA also anticipates several technology updates across the agency in FY24, including implementing a new enterprise resource software platform enabling efficiency improvements for our back-office systems, and technology updates on our bus system enabling automated passenger counting systems and providing a platform for future technology applications.
+DCTA completed the technological updates on our bus system enabling automated passenger counting systems and providing a platform for future technology applications.
+Through continuous work, the agency also anticipates additional planning and design work to continue exploration of projects to increase speed on the A-train.
+DCTA also continues to work on several technology updates across the agency in FY25, including implementing a new enterprise resource software platform enabling efficiency improvements for our back-office systems.